 Since this list is non-exhaustive and includes both positive and negative actions, two important consequences follow.

 First, we ought to resist Baehr’s (2011: 21) classification of courage solely as a virtue that corresponds to ‘demands of endurance’, one of six types of inquiry-relevant demand which virtues enable an agent to meet.
-The others are the demands of initial motivation, proper focusing, consistent evaluation, and epistemic integrity and flexibility.
+The others are demands of initial motivation, proper focusing, consistent evaluation, of epistemic integrity. and of epistemic flexibility.
 Courage can play a role in enabling an agent to meet all six of these demands.
-Consider the distressing case of investigations of child sexual abuse within the Roman Catholic Church: courage played a role in motivating the inquiries, in focusing the investigations, in evaluating the evidence, in acting with integrity and flexibility.
+Consider the distressing case of investigations of child sexual abuse within the Roman Catholic Church: courage played a role in motivating the inquiries, in focusing the investigations, in evaluating the evidence, and in acting with integrity and flexibility.
 Each of these activities can, and indeed did, subject those involved to a set of harms, including horrible emotional harms (see The Investigative Globe 2016).
 Classifying courage as a virtue of endurance occludes its broader roles across the whole range of epistemic activity.

-Second, the range of activities that can manifest epistemic courage entails that many exercises of this virtue will often be invisible.
+Second, the range of activities that can manifest epistemic courage entails that exercises of this virtue will often be invisible.
 Epistemic courage can be bold and dramatic, in an epistemically high-stakes situation, as with the journalist Edward Murrow’s campaign against the epistemically and politically insidious nefariousness of Senator Joseph McCarthy (see Baehr 2011: § 9.2).
-Epistemic courage can also be found in smaller acts: imagine an agoraphobic student with chronically low self-esteem whose love of philosophy drives them to attend and participate in class every week – an act of true courage, pursuing epistemic goods despite a tangible risk of harm, in this case, harm to one’s psychological wellbeing, but likely invisible to those without knowledge of the students’ circumstances.
+But epistemic courage can also be found in smaller acts: imagine an agoraphobic student with chronically low self-esteem whose love of philosophy drives them to attend and participate in class every week.
+This is an act of true courage – a pursuit epistemic goods despite a tangible risk of harm, in this case, harm to one’s psychological wellbeing – but Slikely invisible to those without knowledge of the students’ circumstances.
 Such acts of courage may not be vivid, dramatic, or fire the imagination, but they still exemplify virtuous epistemic courage.

 Considering the plurality of interests, the person-relativity of harms, and the complexity of context, the richness of virtuous epistemic courage should be clear.
 It is captured in Baehr’s account of the virtue: